warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 Update (3/15/2022):

 5. Invoices can require the customer to attach shipping and email addresses.
 These addresss are saved per public key, making checkout seamless.
-They are encrypted: Transact servers never have access.
+These addresses are encrypted: Transact servers never have access.

 #### Security and privacy